Let’s journey back, to a time where there were balls, courtesies and horse drawn carriages- to a time where the written word had paramount importance.

 The curse of abundance… or is it?

 Today, it takes a lot to get your audiences to listen to you, forget listening; it takes a lot for them to even notice that you exist.
-We live in a cluttered world, everyone who’s anyone writes- whether that’s PR pieces, slide decks, infographics, articles, posts, landing pages- basically the whole shebang.
+We live in a cluttered world, everyone who’s anyone writes- whether that’s press releases, slide decks, infographics, articles, posts, landing pages — everything.

-Some would call it the curse of abundance (I sure just did), but it’s actually a good thing- a lot of the BS tactics that could fly in the past don’t work anymore- you just can’t shove a shiny banner at your visitors and expect them to use your product.
+Some would call it the curse of abundance, but it’s actually a good thing- a lot of the BS tactics that could fly in the past don’t work anymore; you just can’t shove a shiny banner at your visitors and expect them to use your product.

 You have to work at it.